tiagostutz/stop-analyzing-embed/CONTRIBUTING.md

 ## GitHub Actions

 1. File Size Impact: checks whether te PR will introduce an abnormal file size to the built bundle of the project
+  - this only works with PR between branches of the main repo.